akadriu/nndraw/README.md

 # ndraw

-nndraw is a Python package that allows users to draw neural networks easily.
+`ndraw` is a Python package that allows users to visualize neural networks easily.

 ## Installation

+Install `ndraw` using `pip`:

 ```bash
 pip install nndraw